Gabominated/PCSX2/README.md

 ## Introduction

 PCSX2 is a PlayStation 2 emulator for PC.
-This project provides a list of patches that enhance the gaming experience, including patches to increase FPS, enab
+This project provides a list of patches that enhance the gaming experience, including patches to increase FPS, enable widescreen mode, and other improvements.

 >
 | Game Title | Serial/Region | Details |